ChawinTan/Notes/Authentication/README.md

 One way TLS - TLS client to verify the identity of the TLS server, Front end verify backend Two way TLS - Client can verify the identity of the server while server would then verify the identity of the client

+### OAuth and OpenId

+OpenId is a layer built on top of OAuth.
+It adds login and profile information about the person who is logged in.
+OAuth is for authentication (logging in) while OpenId provides an identity.
+OpenId enables scenarios such as single sign-on (sso).

+OpenId connect flow is the same as OAuth.
+The exceptions are

+* a scope of `openid` is used in the initial request
+* the client receives and `ID token` in addition to an Access token

+1. Resource owner gets the client (app) to send a request to an autherization server with the following (clientid, redirect uri, response type, scope)
+2. checks for an active session (resource owner logged in to the authorization server)
+3. Resource owner gives the client (app) the list of scopes and notifies the autherization server
+4. Authorization server returns the client (app) with an authorization code
+5. Resource owner and app gives the authorization code, client Id and client Secret to the authorization server
+6. authorization server returns with access token and id token
+7. client then uses the acces token to exchange for whatever information is requested from the authorization server.

+An Id token is a jwt.

+Authorization server generates a clientId and client secret for all future OAth exchanges.
+Their sometimes known as App id and App secret.